midprogramjsck/Chef-It-Up/README.md

 **Flow Navigation** (Screen to Screen)

-* Forced Log-in -> Account creation if no log in is available
+* Recipe Selection -> Displays recipe directions and picture
-* Cuisine Selection -> Jumps to recipe list
+* Login/Sign up -> Sign up if new, login if already existing (remains logged in until logout)
 * Profile -> Text field to be modified
-* Recipe Selection -> Displays recipe directions and picture
+* Favorites -> Favorite recipes

 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]